raravena80/blog/content/post/2018-04-16-running-scylla-in-kata.md

-Also changing the number of operations from `2500000` to `500000` and using the devicemapper configs in Docker with an external `/var/lib/scylla` volume where the file system traffic goes stil goes through 9pfs.
+Also changing the number of operations from `2500000` to `500000` and using the devicemapper configs in Docker with an external `/var/lib/scylla` volume where the file system traffic stil goes through 9pfs.

 Results: